Sydney-Informatics-Hub/LLM-LCT-sequencing/README.md

 Click the following link to use a web version of the tool hosted on Binderhub courtesy of the Australian Text Analytics Platform

 **Note**: CILogon authentication is required.
 You can use your institutional, Google or Microsoft account to log in.
+If you have trouble authenticating, please refer to the [CILogon troubleshooting guide](docs/cilogon-troubleshooting.pdf).

 [![Binder](https://binderhub.atap-binder.cloud.edu.au/badge_logo.svg)](https://binderhub.atap-binder.cloud.edu.au/v2/gh/Sydney-Informatics-Hub/LLM-LCT-sequencing/main?labpath=annotation-tool.ipynb)